-You can put off some jobs needing to be done in the home, but the time comes when the clamour for attention becomes too much.
-This forlorn looking sink unit was cheered up with a coat of paint by owner Lucy a few months ago but it was the wrong kind of paint.
+The original enamel had been given a coat of paint, but it was the wrong kind of paint.
 Claypaint can’t be wiped clean, and in no time at all the doors were streaked and stained.

-To clean the failed paint away I experimented with various stiff brushes and a variety of scourers together with warm soapy water.
-Mop up the water as you scrub as liquid left to pool on the surface may warp the wood and raise the grain.
+To clean the failed paint away our DIY expert Helaine Claire experimented with various stiff brushes and a variety of scourers together with warm soapy water.
+She advises to mop up the water as you scrub as liquid left to pool on the surface may warp the wood and raise the grain.
 This in turn creates an unpleasant furry effect that will spoil the finish.

-Once scrubbed, I wiped the woodwork over with clean water, then mopped with dry cloths to absorb the moisture.
+Once scrubbed, the woodwork was wiped over with clean water, then mopped with dry cloths to absorb the moisture.
 Allow the wood to dry slowly and naturally – don’t use a hairdryer or a portable heater as this may cause the timber to split or distort.
-Once the surface was completely dry I rubbed it over with fine glasspaper, going with rather than against the wood grain to make a smooth surface for the new coating of eggshell paint, which is eminently wipeable.
+Once the surface is completely dry, rub it over with fine glasspaper, going with rather than against the wood grain to make a smooth surface for the new coating of eggshell paint, which is eminently wipeable.

-For cleaning purposes Lucy prefers using natural products whenever possible, so I opted for elbow grease and the simple household solutions that our grandmothers would have used before the advent of modern miracle sprays.
-Lucy chose Farrow & Ball’s water-based Breakfast Room Green Estate Eggshell paint for the cupboard doors (01202 876141; farrow-ball.com).
-The Danish oil for the sink drainer was supplied by Liberon (01797 367555; liberon.co.uk).
+For cleaning purposes we prefer using natural products whenever possible, so opt for elbow grease and the simple household solutions that our grandmothers would have used before the advent of modern miracle sprays.
+We chose Farrow & Ball’s water-based Breakfast Room Green Estate Eggshell paint for the cupboard doors by Farrow & Ball.
+The Danish oil for the sink drainer was supplied by Liberon.

 - Work gloves